Decoding Dark Matter Substructure without Supervision: Network Architecture Training

-For the unsupervised machine learning analysis we consider three types of autoencoder models and a variant of a Boltzman machine.

-An autoencoder is a type of a neural network that learns its own representation and consists of an encoder network and a decoder network.
-The encoder learns to map the input samples to a latent vector whose dimensionality is lower than the dimensionality of the input samples, and the decoder network learns to reconstruct the input from the latent dimension.
-Thus, autoencoders can be understood qualitatively as algorithms for finding the optimal compressed representation of a given class.
+For the unsupervised approach, we consider three types of autoencoder models \cite{Rumelhart:1986} and a variant of a Boltzmann machine \cite{Hinton:1983}.
+The goal of an autoencoder neural network is to learn self-representation of the input data.
+They consist of an encoder network and a decoder network.
+The encoder learns to map the input samples to a latent vector whose dimension is lower than that of the input samples, and the decoder network learns to reconstruct the input from the latent dimension.
+The restricted Boltzmann machine (RBM) is realized as a bipartite graph that learns a probability distributions for inputs \cite{2018arXiv180607066M}.
+RBMs consist of two layers, a hidden layer and a visible layer, where training is done in a process called contrastive divergence \cite{hint}.

 We first consider a deep convolutional autoencoder \cite{10.1007/978-3-642-21735-7_7}, which is primarily used for feature extraction and reconstruction of images.
-During training we make use of the mean squared error (MSE),
+During training we use the mean squared error (MSE),

 as our reconstruction loss where $\theta$ and $\theta'$ are the real and reconstructed samples.
-See Table \ref{tab:table-DCAE} in the Appendix for details of our deep convolutional autoencoder implementation.
+See Table \ref{tab:table-DCAE} in the Appendix for details of the deep convolutional autoencoder model.